airshipit/deckhand/doc/source/contributor/developer-overview.rst

 Docker
 ------

-The Deckhand Dockerfile is located in ``/images/deckhand`` along with any artifacts built specifically to enable the container image.
+The distribution specific Deckhand Dockerfile.{DISTRO} is located in ``/images/deckhand`` along with any artifacts built specifically to enable the container image.
 Make targets are used for generating and testing the artifacts.

 * ``make images`` - Build the Deckhand Docker image.